 We helped develop the VDOT Policy for Integrating Bicycle and Pedestrian Accommodations (adopted 2004).
-We keep engaged with VDOT, and with legislators, to ensure implementation and improvement of these policies.
+We stay engaged with VDOT officials, and with legislators, to ensure implementation and improvement of these policies.

 We work with state and local governments to promote bicycling-oriented tourism, and economic development through bicycling.
 For example, we’ve been working with VDOT, AASHTO, Adventure Cycling, and local planners to improve routing and signage of US Bike Routes 1 and 76; and promoting them with our annual Cross-State Ride.

 We raise awareness of bicycling through events like our Cross-State Ride, and delivering the Governor’s Bike Month Proclamation; and by giving Bicycling Friendly awards.